November 17, 2025

 Keep Your Pipes Clean of Fats, Oil and Grease

-Pick up a free grease can lid and sink strainer at any library branch to properly collect and dispose of kitchen grease and other drain cloggers.
+Pick up a free grease can lid at any Virginia Beach Public Library branch to properly collect and dispose of kitchen grease and other drain cloggers.

 When fats, oil and grease are poured down the drain, they cling to pipe walls and solidify.
 Improper disposal of these cooking substances is a common cause of drain backups and sewer blockages, often leading to costly plumbing repairs.

-Virginia Beach Public Utilities urges at-home chefs to collect and dispose of these drain-clogging substances to avoid clogging our pipes.
-One way to do this is by finding an empty, heat-safe container, such as a soup can.
+Virginia Beach Public Utilities urges at-home chefs to collect and dispose of these drain-clogging substances properly.
+An easy way to do this is to find an empty, heat-safe container, such as a soup can.
 Once cooking oils have cooled, pour them into the container, cover it securely with a grease can lid, and store in the freezer.
-Once solidified, toss the can into the trash and save the lid for your next culinary adventure.
+Once solidified, toss the can into the trash and save your lid for next time.

-Don’t have a grease can lid or sink strainer?
+Don’t have a grease can lid?
 We’ve got you covered!

-FREE grease can lids, sink strainers and educational materials are now available at all Virginia Beach Public Library branches and the Public Utilities Business Office at 2809 S Lynnhaven Road, Suite 250, while supplies last.
+FREE grease can lids and educational materials are now available at all Virginia Beach Public Library branches while supplies last.

 Myths about Fats, Oil and Grease